wevans311082/cyberask_documentation/policies/hr/code-of-conduct.md

 ### 9. Monitoring and Enforcement
 9.1 The company may monitor use of its systems, premises and equipment to ensure compliance with this Code.
-9.2 Breaches shall be investigated in accordance with the Disciplinary Policy.
-Sanctions may include dismissal or referral to law enforcement.
+9.2 Breaches shall be investigated in accordance with the [Disciplinary Policy for Security Breaches](disciplinary-policy-for-security-breaches.md), ensuring evidence is preserved and interviews are documented.
+Sanctions may include dismissal or referral to law enforcement, with a right of appeal through the [Grievance Policy](grievance-policy.md).

 ## Roles and Responsibilities
 - **All Personnel:** Understand and comply with this Code; attend mandatory training and report concerns.